How to get the Fall Creators Update today with the Windows 10 Update Assistant

-The first thing you’ll have to do to get the Creators Update is to open your favorite web browser and visit this website: Download Windows 10.
-On it, you’ll see a section called Update now and a large blue button bearing the same name.
+The first thing you have to do to get the Fall Creators Update is to open your favorite web browser and visit this website: Download Windows 10.
+On it, there is a section called “Windows 10 Fall Creators Update now available” and a large blue button called Update now.
 Click or tap on it.

-Pushing the Update now button will trigger the download of a small 6.27 MB executable file called Windows10Upgrade9252.exe.
-Save it somewhere on your Windows 10 PC.
-Any location will do.
+When you push the “Update now” button, you trigger the download of a small 6.23 MB executable file called Windows10Upgrade9252.exe.
+Save it somewhere on your Windows 10 computer or device.
+Any location is OK.

 Now go to where you saved the executable file and open it.

-The build 15063 (version 1703) is the Windows 10 Creators Update.
-Click or tap on the Update now button from the bottom right corner of the window.
+The build 16299 (version 1709) is the Windows 10 Fall Creators Update.
+Click or tap on the “Update now” button from the bottom right corner of the window.

-Note that, if you change your mind and no longer want to download the Creators Update, you can Cancel at anytime.
+Note that, if you change your mind and no longer want to download the Fall Creators Update, you can Cancel at anytime.

 If you do that, the Windows 10 Update Assistant creates a shortcut on your desktop, which you can use to continue the process at a later time.